 to think through their monthly income (e.g. salary, pension, rental income etc.) and other expected income (e.g. gains from selling immovable property or securities etc.) and

 considering their expected annual income, to decide on whether to apply for basic exemption and

-notify the withholding agent (employer, Social Insurance Board) on their decision to:
+notify the withholding agent (an employer, the Social Insurance Board) on their decision to:

 not to use the right of basic exemption or